 Growing seedlings requires the proper balance of supplies and technique.
-With a little determination, successfully growing them is only a few shovels of dirt away.
+With a little determination, successfully increasing them is only a few shovels of dirt away.
 How to nurture a seedling into a plant varies from species to species.
 Some species are similar, however.
-Oak seedlings and pine seedlings, for example, are grown in a similar way.
+Oak seedlings and pine seedlings, for example, are grown similarly.
 Multiple seedlings of any type should be tended to and sprouted, even if only one tree is desired.
-It is a natural occurrence that many of the initial plants will fail.
+It is a natural occurrence that many of the original plants will fail.

 Transplanted plants will need specialized care.
-Organic compost or mulch may be added around the early trunk for nutrition and to absorb excess moisture.
-The plants must be watered occasionally if necessary, but generally nature will tend to them from here.
+Organic compost or mulch may be added around the first trunk for nutrition and to absorb excess moisture.
+The plants must occasionally be watered if necessary, but generally, nature will tend to them from here.